 If you are wanting to get the most bang for your buck, check out real estate in Kissimmee, Palm Coast, Cape Coral, Palm Bay, Orlando, or Gainesville.
-These six cities are thought to be some of the most affordable cities in the state of Florida and a big reason why people are moving.
+These six cities are thought to be some of the most affordable cities in the state of Florida and are a big reason why people are moving.
 Buying real estate in Florida can be a good investment for many reasons.
-Since Florida is such a populous state, a lot of people means that there is a lot of demand for housing.
-In southern Florida, housing prices tend to be a little bit more expensive than the rest of the state.
+Since Florida is such a populous state, a lot of people mean that there is a lot of demand for housing.
+In southern Florida, housing prices tend to be a little bit more expensive than in the rest of the state.

 There are many architectural styles to fit your needs which means that there is a house for everyone.
 Buy a Spanish-style mansion on the beach or a modest condo next to a marina.
 Since Florida is a top destination for retirement, there are in turn a large number of gated communities and retirement homes.
 There is a place for everyone and we are here to help you find your dream home in this tropical oasis!